Tuesday, 28th August, 2018

 The fundamental tenets of CBT can be traced back to ancient philosophical traditions such as Stoicism, which believed that how we think can directly affect how we feel and behave.
 Unlike classic psychiatry, which focuses on a person’s past, CBT very much centres on problems and difficulties in the ‘here and now’.

 CBT as a clinical treatment for mental health problems is based on the ideas of psychiatrist Aaron T. Beck and psychologist Albert Ellis.
-Their therapeutic methods combined aspects of the behavioural and cognitive therapies.
+Their therapeutic methods combined aspects of behavioural and cognitive therapies.

 The treatment works by looking at seemingly huge and overwhelming problems in a person’s life and breaking them down into smaller, more digestible parts/stages.
 This starts with: